Woife5/DPP-documentation/bes_air/05_final-prototype.md

 ```

 In this case, we used the blocking call to `play_sound` because each file should be played in order and not at the same time.
-This also has the consequence that if the IP is being read and an async webrequest turns the device on, it will say "Activated" and then continue reading the IP before being able to turn on the motors.
+This also has the consequence that if the IP is being read and an async web request turns the device on, it will say "Activated" and then continue reading the IP before being able to turn on the motors.

 ## Final Assembly